Agents of Mayhem: Plot

-In Seoul, M.A.Y.H.E.M tracks down Dr. Babylon, the ambitious leader of the Ministry of Pride for L.E.G.I.O.N., who plans on harvesting a giant dark matter crystal from a comet.
-The Franchise Force is sent to kill Babylon, but fail.
-To distract M.A.Y.H.E.M, Babylon uses his lieutenant Hammersmith to cause destruction around Seoul before Hammersmith is defeated by the agents.
-Babylon then uses August Gaunt, a young singer and another one of his lieutenants to brainwash his fans and attempt to turn the city of Seoul against M.A.Y.H.E.M, but the agents confront him at his concert and shut down his technology, exposing Gaunt as a fraud.
+In Seoul, M.A.Y.H.E.M. tracks down Dr. Babylon, the ambitious leader of the Ministry of Pride for L.E.G.I.O.N., who plans on harvesting a giant dark matter crystal from a comet.
+The Franchise Force is sent to kill Babylon, but fails.
+To distract M.A.Y.H.E.M., Babylon uses his lieutenant Hammersmith to cause destruction around Seoul before Hammersmith is defeated by the agents.
+Babylon then uses August Gaunt, a young singer and another one of his lieutenants, to brainwash his fans and attempt to turn the city of Seoul against M.A.Y.H.E.M., but the agents confront him at his concert and shut down his technology, exposing Gaunt as a fraud.

-M.A.Y.H.E.M then plans to retrieve a sentient computer program called AISHA, a virtual female idol group that L.E.G.I.O.N is using as a virus, but Steeltoe, one of Babylon's cybernetic lieutenants, falls in love with AISHA and starts a relationship with her.
-Steeltoe and AISHA intend to merge their AI's, but Steeltoe is killed by M.A.Y.H.E.M'S agents at their "wedding".
-A vengeful AISHA, led by their red avatar, begin a smear campaign against M.A.Y.H.E.M, eventually creating a musical single to kill its listeners, before eventually starting an attack on the ARK'S computer programs.
-Purple AISHA willingly defects to M.A.Y.H.E.M as their agents destroy the Red AISHA.
+M.A.Y.H.E.M. then plans to retrieve a sentient computer program called AISHA, a virtual female idol group that L.E.G.I.O.N. is using as a virus, but Steeltoe, one of Babylon's cybernetic lieutenants, falls in love with AISHA and starts a relationship with her.
+Steeltoe and AISHA intend to merge their AI's, but Steeltoe is killed by M.A.Y.H.E.M.'s agents at their "wedding".
+A vengeful AISHA, led by their red avatar, begins a smear campaign against M.A.Y.H.E.M., eventually creating a musical single to kill its listeners, before initiating an attack on the ARK'S computer programs.
+Purple AISHA willingly defects to M.A.Y.H.E.M. as their agents destroy the Red AISHA.

-Babylon sends in Ariadne, the daughter of a scientist Babylon killed, before trying to brainwash her with a microchip.
-Ariadne launches robot attacks on Seoul, and abducts multiple people, including M.A.Y.H.E.M's technological engineer Katy "Gremlin" Fox.
+Babylon sends in Ariadne, the daughter of a scientist he killed, before trying to brainwash her with a microchip.
+Ariadne launches robot attacks on Seoul and abducts multiple people, including M.A.Y.H.E.M.'s technological engineer, Katy "Gremlin" Fox.
 The agents rescue Gremlin, but Ariadne escapes before cutting out her microchip and attempting to brainwash Babylon as revenge.

-M.A.Y.H.E.M seek to find Babylon's giant robot, Project Damocles, but Babylon launches a citywide attack and an attack on the ARK before commandeering Damocles and extracting the dark matter crystal.
-Aware of Ariadne's betrayal, Babylon uses Damocles to go on a rampage and the power of the dark matter crystal to begin to rewrite reality where he rules the world.
+M.A.Y.H.E.M. seeks to find Babylon's giant robot, Project Damocles, but Babylon launches a city-wide assault and an attack on the ARK before commandeering Damocles and extracting the dark matter crystal.
+Aware of Ariadne's betrayal, Babylon uses Damocles to go on a rampage and the power of the dark matter crystal to begin rewriting reality where he rules the world.
 The agents enter the rift to battle Babylon and his recreated minions, and eventually destroy the dark matter crystal.

-With the crystal destroyed, reality goes back to normal as the Damocles crashes to the Earth.
-Babylon and the agents survive the crash, but Babylon is taken and presumably killed by L.E.G.I.O.N's Minister of Wrath, Marcus Longinus as punishment for his failure, while Persephone has M.A.Y.H.E.M pull out of Seoul.
+With the crystal destroyed, reality goes back to normal as Damocles crash-lands on Earth.
+Babylon and the agents survive the crash, but Babylon is taken and presumably killed by L.E.G.I.O.N.'s Minister of Wrath, Marcus Longinus, as punishment for his failure, while Persephone has M.A.Y.H.E.M. pull out of Seoul.